 Roughly speaking, the pre-implantation loss ratio compares the estimated number of fertilised ova and the ova implanted in the uterus.
 The table below is taken from the report itself and clearly shows the loss rate for vaccinated (BNT162b2) is more than double the unvaccinated control group.

 In a case control study, a doubling of pregnancy loss in the intervention group would represent a serious safety signal.
-Rather than take this seriously, the authors of the report then compared the outcomes to historical data on other rat populations – 27 studies of 568 rats – and ignored the outcome because other populations had recorded higher overall losses.
-This range is shown in the right hand column as 2.6% to 13.8%.
+Rather than take this seriously, the authors of the report then compared the outcomes to historical data on other rat populations; 27 studies of 568 rats, and ignored the outcome because other populations had recorded higher overall losses; this range is shown in the right hand column as 2.6 percent to 13.8 percent.
 This analysis is alarming as remaining below the highest previously recorded pregnancy loss levels in populations elsewhere is not a safe outcome when the intervention is also associated with double the harm of the control group.

-A similar pattern is observed for foetal malformations with higher abnormality rate in each of the 12 categories studied.
-Of the 11 categories where Pfizer confirmed the data are correct, there are only two total abnormalities in the control group, versus 28 with the mRNA vaccine (BNT162b2).
-In the category which Pfizer labelled as unreliable (supernumerary lumbar ribs), there were three abnormalities in the control group and 12 in the vaccinated group.
+A similar pattern is observed for fetal malformations with higher abnormality rate in each of the 12 categories studied.
+Of the 11 categories where Pfizer confirmed the data is correct, there are only 2 total abnormalities in the control group, versus 28 with the mRNA vaccine (BNT162b2).
+In the category which Pfizer labeled as unreliable (supernumerary lumbar ribs), there were 3 abnormalities in the control group and 12 in the vaccinated group.

 As with the increased pregnancy losses, Pfizer simply ignored the trend and compared the results with historical data from other rat populations.
 This is very significant as it is seen across every malformation category.
 The case control nature of the study design is again ignored, in order to apparently hide the negative outcomes demonstrated.